Terms & Conditions

 2.1 The product descriptions in the Seller’s online shop do not constitute binding offers on the part of the Seller, but merely serve the purpose of submitting a binding offer by the Client.

 2.2 The Client may submit the offer via the online order form integrated into the Seller's online shop.
 In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping cart.
-The Client may also submit his offer to the Seller by telephone, fax or e-mail.
+The Client may also submit his offer to the Seller by e-mail, fax or telephone.

 2.3 The Seller may accept the Client’s offer within five days,